Trofeo Princesa Sofia Iberostar – Wednesday

-Day 2 of the Trofeo Princesa Sofia Iberostar regatta on Mallorca and as we reach med-point of the qualifcation races the pressure to reach the Top 10 grows.
+Day 3 of the Trofeo Princesa Sofia Iberostar regatta on Mallorca and as we reach mid-point of the qualifcation races the pressure to reach the Top 10 grows.

+No more so then for New Zealand’s Peter Burling and Blair Tuke who stuttered at the start but are getting back into that winning groove.
+After two warm-up races they hit the front in race 3 and steadied with a 5, 7, 3, scoreline today.

+They sit in 13th overall after six races, with NZL Olympic place rivals Dunning Beck Logan and Oscar Gunn in ninth place.
+A work in progress.

 Nacra 17 Mixed